whelam03/F1-Tableau/README.md

 # F1-Tableau
-My first Tableau project where I give an analysis of F1 21 and 22 season
+My first Tableau project, I built a story reflecting the 2021 and 2022 season